conduktor/conduktor-docs/docs/platform/configuration/memory-configuration.md

 ### Using `custom` RUN_MODE

-If the existing `RUN_MODE` presets are too restrictive or don't meet your needs, you can use to using the `custom` `RUN_MODE` and this removes the CGroup memory limit startup check and requires that you set manually the Java memory options for all internal components using the environement variables `CONSOLE_MEMORY_OPTS`, `GOVERNANCE_MEMORY_OPTS` and `AUTHENTICATOR_MEMORY_OPTS`.
+If existing `RUN_MODE` presets are too restrictive or don't meet your needs, you can use to using the `custom` `RUN_MODE` and this removes the CGroup memory limit startup check and requires that you set manually the Java memory options for all internal components using the environement variables `CONSOLE_MEMORY_OPTS`, `GOVERNANCE_MEMORY_OPTS` and `AUTHENTICATOR_MEMORY_OPTS`.

 Unlike single module override, **all environment variables must be set** when `RUN_MODE=custom`.